 During FY2013-2014, the research team designed and developed an electronic discrete choice experiment for all three target countries: Zambia, Malawi, and Tanzania.
-The team conducted interviews, a focus group session, and a pretest of the survey instrument to ensure inclusion of all relevant questions that correspond with our research objectives and to ensure the phrasing of the questions will to lead to unbiased and informative responses.
-The survey instrument was revised based on the feedback received from the interviews, focus group sessions, and the pretest.
-We have facilitated a discreet choice experiment training session in Zambia for our research team, collaborators, and other interested parties, such as researchers at the University of Zambia.
-Four students (out of six students) have been recruited by the Malawian and Tanzanian PIs to participate in this research project.
+The team conducted interviews, a focus group session, and a pretest of the survey instrument to ensure inclusion of all relevant questions that correspond with our research objectives and to ensure the phrasing of the questions will lead to unbiased and informative responses.
+The survey instrument was revised based on feedback from the interviews, focus group sessions, and the pretest.
+We facilitated a discreet choice experiment training session in Zambia for our research team, collaborators, and other interested parties, such as researchers at the University of Zambia.
+Four of six students have been recruited by the Malawian and Tanzanian PIs to participate in this research project.
 Two students from Zambia are expected to be recruited into this research project by the end of 2014.
-One student from Zambia is enrolled in the Masters of Agribusiness program at Kansas State University.
-The recruited students have started the situational analyses, and drafts of these reports are expected to be completed by the end of 2014.
+One student from Zambia is enrolled in the Masters of Agribusiness program at KSU.
+The recruited students have

-Grain legumes are not traditional staples in Zambia, Malawi and Tanzania, despite having significant nutritional benefits.
-Thus, increased consumption to support smallholder producer economic wellbeing must be based on a clear appreciation of how consumer characteristics and food attributelevel combinations shape consumers' decisions and choices.
-The fundamental problem of this project, therefore, is to develop new understanding of the forces and factors shaping and influencing consumers' food choice decisions in eastern and southern Africa and use this understanding to facilitate improvements in legume value chains.
+Grain legumes are not traditional staples in Zambia, Malawi, and Tanzania, despite thier significant nutritional benefits.
+Thus, increased consumption to support smallholder producer economic wellbeing must be based on a clear appreciation of how consumer characteristics and food attribute-level combinations shape consumers' decisions and choices.
+The fundamental problem of this project is to develop new understanding of the forces and factors shaping and influencing consumers' food choice decisions in eastern and southern Africa and use this understanding to facilitate improvements in legume value chains.
 The project has three integrated dimensions.
 First, it develops an empirical foundation for understanding the factors and the extent that these factors influence food choices.
 This will be the first empirical evaluation of the complex factors influencing consumer choice of grain legumes in eastern and southern Africa.
 The research then employs the results of these factors and their extent of shaping consumer choices to engage industry stakeholders and public institutions in a search for value creation and value expansion opportunities as well as solutions to challenges preventing value chain effectiveness.
-The third dimension involves using the information collected on industry capacity gaps to carefully develop and deliver training and outreach programs aimed at enhancing strategy development, management and decisionmaking.
+The third dimension involves using the information collected on industry capacity gaps to carefully develop and deliver training and outreach programs aimed at enhancing strategy development, management and decision-making.
 In the end, the project provides innovative and unique pathways that bring smallholder producers and other stakeholders into specific value chain alliances to help smallholder producers improve their economic well-being.

-The research's geographic scope covers Zambia, Malawi and Tanzania, all Feed the Future focus countries.
+The research's geographic scope covers Zambia, Malawi, and Tanzania, all Feed the Future focus countries.
 These countries represent the different changes that are occurring in eastern and southern Africa that are increasing urbanization; economic growth and increasing, but unequally distributed incomes; and changing demographics, including in agricultural production.
 This research's findings will provide insights into how and where these changes are affecting legume consumption.
 They will provide insights into how to overcome domestic consumption barriers and build stronger value chains to seize new markets.